yanske/yanske1.github.io/README.md

 ### Development

 This site uses NPM and Webpack for dependencies.
-To start, run `make deps` to generate the bundled assets (if need), and `make dev` to serve the website.
+To start, run `make deps` to generate the bundled assets and compress image assets (if need), and `make dev` to serve the website.